SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-include-or-exclude-files-when-syncing-a-folder-in-advanced-installer/rule.md

 ---
+seoDescription: "Learn how to include or exclude files when syncing a folder in Advanced Installer, and keep your package organized and clean."
 type: rule
 archivedreason:
 title: Do you know how to include or exclude files when syncing a folder in Advanced Installer?